 - Master's Thesis (optional): If you choose to complete a Master's Thesis in place of the two seminar papers, the Director of Graduate Studies will assist you in selecting an appropriate advisor within our department.
 You are encouraged to write at least a portion of the thesis in the Department History 696 seminar.
 Your thesis's acceptability will be examined by your M.A. committee as part of your Comprehensive Examination.

 This exam can be in either oral or written format, at the discretion of your M.A. committee who administers it.
 The topics and bibliography will be assembled by you and your M.A. committee based on the work you completed a a graduate student.

 Oral exam will not exceed three hours; written exam consists of a 24-hour take-home portion given by each of the three committee members.

 Advancement to Ph.D.
 Program

-If you want to be considered for advancement to the Ph.D. program after you have passed the M.A. examination, fill out the Student Petition for Advancement to the Ph.D.
-Program form and the Graduate College’s “Request for Change of Degree Program” form.
+If you want to be considered for advancement to the Ph.D. program after you have passed the M.A. examination, you should consult with your major advisor and the Director of Graduate Studies about the process.
+In addition to filling out the Department's Student Petition for Advancement to the Ph.D.
+Program form you will need to complete the PhD application through GradApp.